 For all these reasons and more, for marketing teams looking for simplicity, scalability, and independence, Webflow is our go-to platform.

-all static content can be edited by content managers via a front-end editor, without the need to dive into a backend CMS
+All static content can be edited by content managers via a front-end editor, without the need to dive into a backend CMS

 WordPress: Tailored Solutions for Complex Needs